brct-james/helmsman/README.md

 ## Roadmap / TODO

-- Ensure refactor of api system for caching user info and account info to localstorage is complete and functionality remains
-- Set up intervals for arciving net worth (5m)
-- Set up interval for refreshing account info (1m)
 - Ensure no unnecessary saving to localstorage outside of intervals
 - Display interval countdowns, allow manual refresh of account info
 - Net Worth chart will have different time scale and interval presets for visualization (30 min/5 min, 3 hr/30 min, 1 day/4 hr, etc.)